mixql/mixql-core/README.md

     intVariable = 42
 }
 ```
 when you start context you will have `int` variable with name intVariable and value 42.
-If `mixql.engine.variables.update` is `"all"` all engines will have this param too.